-For many years it was believed that Prime Minister David Lloyd George's wartime coalition government would not allow the Romanovs to come to the UK after the first revolution in 1917.
-However, many years later it was confirmed that it was actually King George V who was against the idea due to the possibility of unrest similar to the previous year's Easter Rising in Ireland.
+For many years, it was believed that Prime Minister David Lloyd George's wartime coalition government would not allow the Romanovs to come to the UK after the first revolution in 1917.
+However, many years later it was confirmed that it was King George V who was against the idea, due to the possibility of unrest similar to the previous year's Easter Rising in Ireland.
 The King forced the government to withdraw its offer of asylum to the Romanovs, in an apparent abuse of his position as a constitutional monarch.

 Press reports at time of pre-production said that Rex Harrison and Vanessa Redgrave were to appear as the leads.
-However, a recent biography of producer Sam Spiegel stated that paperwork (in an Israeli museum) belonging to Spiegel shows that he never offered them the leads.
+However, a recent biography of Producer Sam Spiegel stated that paperwork (in an Israeli museum) belonging to Spiegel shows that he never offered them the leads.

 Despite the massive box-office success and critical acclaim that Sam Spiegel had brought Columbia Pictures with On the Waterfront (1954), The Bridge on the River Kwai (1957), and Lawrence of Arabia (1962), the studio was unwilling to give Spiegel the budget he needed, due to a string of recent box-office failures, including The Chase (1966) and The Night of the Generals (1967).

 It has been speculated that if Russia had focused on defeating Austro-Hungary in World War I the revolution could have been avoided.
 The Russians were forced to end a successful offensive against the Austrians in Galicia in order to attack German-held Silesia in September 1914.

 A rare leading role for Michael Jayston in a theatrical film.
 Coincidentally, Alexander Knox, who appears in this film, also had a rare leading role in another Oscar-nominated historical biopic, Wilson (1944).